Warren Buffett says buying stocks amid market dip

 "It's going to be very, very difficult to resolve their problems," he said of the euro zone countries, but he insisted they would do so eventually.

 Buffett declined to identify the two portfolio stocks Berkshire was purchasing more of.
-He said Berkshire spent $60 million buying stocks last Friday and would buy more on Monday.
-It was not clear if the $60 million was spent on just two stocks.
+He said Berkshire spent $60 million buying stocks last Friday would buy more today.
+It was not clear if the $60 billion was spent on just two stocks.

-Over the weekend, Berkshire held its annual shareholder meeting in Omaha, a festival that draws nearly 40,000 people for an hours-long question-and-answer session with Buffett and Berkshire Vice Chairman Charlie Munger.
+Over the weekend, Berkshire held its annual shareholder meeting in Omaha, a festival-like event that draws nearly 40,000 people for an hours-long question-and-answer session with Buffett and Berkshire Vice Chairman Charlie Munger.

 It was during that session that Buffett revealed he had very nearly made an acquisition of more than $22 billion recently, which would have been one of his biggest ever.